cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

 -----

-:term:`Message triggers <message trigger>` are particularly useful if we have a long running task and we want to produce multiple tailored outputs whilst this task is running, rather than having to wait for the task to complete.
+:term:`Message triggers <message trigger>` are particularly useful if we have a long running task and we want to produce multiple tailored outputs while this task is running, rather than having to wait for the task to complete.